Esri/inspire_open_data/gdb-templates/data-dictionary/AdministrativeUnits.md

 <td width="8%">String</td>
 <td width="3%">254</td>
 <td width="8%">nationalLevel</td>
-<td width="8%">Level in the national administrative hierarchy, at which the administrative unit is established.</td>
+<td width="8%">Level in the national administrative hierarchy, at which the administrative unit is established.
+Value from the AdminstrativeHierarchyLevel Codelist.</td>
 <td width="8%"><a href="#Domain"/></td>
 <td width="8%"/>
 <td width="8%">true</td>